 “When International Asset Management was raided, we were forewarned, so all the bosses were out of the building.
 There were a few bodies around including Paul who was caught on the 11th floor.
 He called me and he was crying and begging for help.
 He might have been a smart dealer, but when it appeared he was going to be locked up he went to pieces.”

 Paul Hilton, however, did escape prosecution.
 That was because, as it turned out, there were no serious prosecutions.
 The raids in Bangkok were among very few worldwide where the boiler room operators were actually caught in flagrante delicto.
 Police had the computers.
 They had the bodies.
 They had the scripts.
 They had the complaints from victims, and they had the bank accounts.
 It was an ugly picture.

-Police did however seize a mammoth amount of cash and after years of class action brought by victims through the Sukhothai Inter Law in Bangkok, released US$11 million to the victims of I.A.M.
+Police did however seize a mammoth amount of cash and, after years of class action brought by victims through the Sukhothai Inter Law in Bangkok, released US$11 million to the victims of I.A.M.
 This was merely cash kept in the safe.

 But in all other cases no attempt was made to go after the cash (all in banks in Hong Kong and outside Thailand) and all Sterk and Casciola were accused of was breaking Security Exchange Commission regulations, to wit “SEC Thailand has filed criminal complaint against these offenders on the conspiracy of operating securities businesses in Thailand without having licenses and engaging in fraudulent activities with the Office of the Economic Crime Investigation Division of the Royal Thai Police for further investigation.
 Such aforementioned activities are in contravention of Section 90 of the Securities and Exchange Act B.E.
 2535 with Section 83 of the Penal Code, and Section 343 of the Penal Code with Section 83 of the Penal Code.”